Gay Ghost: Limbo

 Grant Morrison's run on Animal Man conjectures that all characters which were once published by DC Comics but are no longer active are sent to a dimension called "Limbo", where they remain until they are revived by returning to active publication.
 Characters never remember being in Limbo.
 In Animal Man #25, Animal Man becomes the first character to visit Limbo while still "current" and encounters a large number of old Golden Age and Silver Age DC comic book characters.
 The Gay Ghost is among them, but he says that he does not want to be "brought back", since the colloquial meaning of the word gay has changed since the character was created in the 1940s, and he is not himself a homosexual.

 During Final Crisis: Superman Beyond 3D #1-2 (October 2008) the Gay Ghost and other inhabitants of Limbo are rescued by Superman, who they assist in fighting a cosmic threat.
 Other inhabitants of Limbo include (but are not limited to) Merryman, Ace the Bat-Hound and Hardhat.

 Powers and abilities

 The Gay Ghost is able to leave Collins' body at will and can also materialise/dematerialise at will.
 Apart from that, he is a keen swordsman and hand-to-hand fighter.

-In other media

-Batman: The Animated Series

-Although the Gay Ghost did not appear in Batman: The Animated Series, the man he possesses, Charles "Charlie" Collins, does appear in the episode "Joker's Favor".
-He bears absolutely no resemblance to his comic book counterpart, and he was just used as a pawn by the Joker.

-Law & Order

-Gay Ghost comic books were mentioned in a 2010 Law & Order episode, "Love Eternal" (season 20, episode 22).
-The phrase "he was cheerful" is a recurring line.